No recent searches!

 Impact of Climate Change

 Climate change has led to a noticeable shift in these seasons, with warmer temperatures extending further into what would traditionally be the colder months.
-This not only affects the physical conditions of the glaciers and snowpack but also the ecosystem and wildlife dependent on these temperature cycles.
+This affects not only the physical conditions of the glaciers and snowpack but also the ecosystem and wildlife dependent on these temperature cycles.

 • Glacier Melting and Route Instability: Increased temperatures lead to accelerated glacier melting, affecting the stability of climbing routes and increasing the risk of avalanches and icefalls.